amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 }
 ```

 Let's assume that the current value returned by the `GetValue` method is `1`.
 When two threads call the `Increment` method at the same time, there's a risk of both of them calling the `GetValue` method before one of them calls `SaveValue`.
-This results in both threads starting with the same inital value (`1`).
-The threads then increment the value to `2` and return it to the caller.
-The resulting value after the two calls is now `2` instead of `3` which it should be.
-This is a simple example to illustrate the kind of issues that can slip into your code when working with multiple threads, and is easy to solve.
-In real world applications however, concurrent and parallel scenarios can become very complex.
+If so, both threads start with the same initial value (`1`).
+Both threads then increment the value to `2` and return it to the caller.
+The resulting value after the two calls is now `2` instead of `3`, which it should be.
+Although simple, the example illustrates the types of issues that can slip into your code when working with multiple threads.
+In real world applications, concurrent and parallel scenarios can become complex.

 In traditional programming models, you can solve this problem by introducing locking mechanisms.
 For example: